texne/proficiency.cs.illinois.edu/index.md

   * Fall proficiency exams are held during freshman orientation week (aka the week before classes start in August).

-   * Spring proficiency exams are held late in the week before classes start in January).
+   * Spring proficiency exams are held late in the week before classes start in January.

    * In both fall and spring, there are also makeup dates early in the first week of classes.